-Tribulus terrestris is an herb that people have used for centuries to treat ED, as it may increase libido.
+Tribulus terrestris is an herb people have used for centuries to treat ED, as it may increase libido.
 It may also help with erections and increase DHEA and testosterone levels.

-A 2021 study suggests that tribulus terrestris, ginseng, and L-arginine are suitable supplements for improving ED, possibly due to their positive effect on nitric oxide synthesis, which could enhance blood flow in the body.
+A 2021 study suggests that Tribulus terrestris, ginseng, and L-arginine are suitable supplements for improving ED, possibly due to their positive effect on nitric oxide synthesis, which could enhance blood flow in the body.

 While there are several studies on the efficacy of many of ExtenZe’s ingredients, such as ginseng, yohimbine, and L-arginine, there are currently no trials or studies specifically investigating the effectiveness of this product.
 Additionally, ExtenZe has mixed reviews online, with some users reporting anecdotal benefits.

-A 2019 case report also notes that hormones in male enhancement supplements may cause the development or worsening of male breast cancer.
+A 2019 case report also notes that hormones in male enhancement supplements may cause the development or worsen of male breast cancer.
 Another 2018 case study adds that ExtenZe may cause priapism, a prolonged and often painful erection.

 Aside from the lack of reliable sources regarding the efficacy of ExtenZe, the FDA does not regulate it or any other male enhancement supplements.
 This means these products may contain ingredients that could be harmful to health.
-Individuals who wish to take male enhancement supplements or have problems with sexual function should consult their doctor first.
+Individuals who wish to take male enhancement supplements or have problems with sexual function should consult a doctor first.

 For people who want better sexual performance, there are several FDA-approved medications for ED, including: